-When your nursery stock arrives, it is best to plant them right away.
-If you cannot plant immediately (within a week of delivery), remove plastic bags that cover and keep the roots moist during shipment, and store them in a cool moist place like a root cellar or basement, making sure the roots stay moist and do not freeze.
+When your berries arrive, it is best to plant them right away.
+If you cannot plant immediately, remove plastic bags that cover and keep the roots moist during shipment, and store them in a cool moist place like a root cellar or basement, making sure the roots stay moist and do not freeze.
 Or, you can “heel in” the plants to protect them.
 To heel in bare root plants outside, pick a location that is shielded from wind.
 Dig a trench with one side sloping and the other side vertically straight.
 Place the plants so that the roots are pointed toward the vertical side and the sloping side supports the trunks/stems.
 Cover the roots with soil and tamp it down to avoid air pockets.
 Heeling in should protect your plants until you are ready to plant.
-If you are unable to heel them in outside due to extremely cold temperatures, you can place the plants in a box with moist sawdust (do not, however, use cedar sawdust which is combustible) or dirt (by far the best and safest medium) covering the roots to hold them over.
+If you are unable to heel them in outside due to extremely cold temperatures, you can place the plants in a box with moist sawdust (do not use cedar sawdust which is combustible) or soil (by far the best and safest medium) covering the roots to hold them over.
 If using sawdust, be sure to carefully and regularly monitor the temperature to prevent “cooking” the roots if the sawdust starts to compost.
 The best preventative measure is to regularly water and aerate the pile without allowing the temperature to rise.

 Fertility & Watering